ANRGUSC/Blizzard/README.md

 # Blizzard

-Implementation of the Blizzard blockchain protocol for mobile devices.
+Implementation of the Blizzard blockchain protocol for mobile devices, as well as a simplified implementation of Avalanche for comparison purposes.

 Use following commands: